elibroftw/blog.elijahlopez.ca/content/posts/bu-357-taxation-1.md

 ### Employee Benefits \[sec 6(1)(a)]

-- include all benefits except
+- all benefits are taxable except
   - retirement plans
-  - retirement planning is tax exempt
+  - retirement planning
+  - non-cash holiday gifts (tangible) under $500
   - group **sickness** or accident insurance plan, private health services plan, a supplementary **unemployment benefits** plan
   - mental health
-  - discounts for all employees where the price paid is still more than the cost
+  - discounts for **all** employees where the price paid is greater than the cost
-  - social club membership that benefit employer
+  - social club memberships that benefit employer
     - workshops
     - training
-- employer paid financial counselling is included
+- employer paid financial counselling is taxable
-- non-cash holiday gifts (tangible) under $500 is excluded
 - computers that benefit the employer

+Examples:

+- fitness memberships to reduce overtime stress: not taxable because of mental health
+- tuition costs: taxable
-Examples: fitness memberships to reduce overtime stress, tuition costs, gift certificates with value from $100 - $500.
+- gift certificates with value from $100 - $500: taxable because cash benefit

-not taxable, taxable, taxable.

 ### Housing loss/cost benefits

-Employer paid for the loss of employee's home sale
+All moving expense allowance are taxable however,  when the employer pays for the loss of employee's home sale:

 - Eligible housing loss
   - work location moved and you have to move for work
   - at least 40km closer
 - One-half of any amount above $15,000 is a taxable benefit

-All moving expense allowance are taxable

 ### Automobiles

+Formulas are given?

 Taxable benefit is equal to